Understanding account-level enforcement for product data quality violations

 If your account has received a warning, has been suspended or if any of your items have been pre-emptively disapproved, you can request a review using the Request review button.
 For each country of sale, you’ll see one Request review button only, and you’ll only be able to request a review if there are no other pending requests for that country.
 If your account has multiple data quality issues in the same country of sale, the review will apply to all issues for that country of sale.

-If your account is already suspended or under PID, you will have two more opportunities to request a review.
-After two attempts, you will need to use the request review form or contact your dedicated account representative.
+If your account is already suspended or under PID, you'll have two more opportunities to request a review.
+After two attempts, you'll need to use the request review form or contact your dedicated account representative.

 Instructions for requesting review